ahlag/redshift-aws/README.md

 As their data engineer, you are tasked with building an ETL pipeline that extracts their data from S3, stages them in Redshift, and transforms data into a set of dimensional tables for their analytics team to continue finding insights in what songs their users are listening to.
 You'll be able to test your database and ETL pipeline by running queries given to you by the analytics team from Sparkify and compare your results with their expected results.

-**_Task is to build an ETL Pipeline that extracts their data from S3, staging it in Redshift and then transforming data into a set of Dimensional and Fact Tables for their Analytics Team to continue finding Insights to what songs their users are listening to._**

-**Project Description**
+## Project Description

-Application of Data warehouse and AWS to build an ETL Pipeline for a database hosted on Redshift Will need to load data from S3 to staging tables on Redshift and execute SQL Statements that create fact and dimension tables from these staging tables to create analytics
+In this project, you'll apply what you've learned on data warehouses and AWS to build an ETL pipeline for a database hosted on Redshift.
+To complete the project, you will need to load data from S3 to staging tables on Redshift and execute SQL statements that create the analytics tables from these staging tables.

-**Project Datasets**
+## Project Datasets

+Datasets used in this project are provided in two public S3 buckets.
+One bucket contains info about songs and artists, the second bucket has info concerning actions done by users (which song are listening, etc.. ).
+The objects contained in both buckets are JSON files.

+The Redshift service is where data will be ingested and transformed, in fact though COPY command we will access to the JSON files inside the buckets and copy their content on our staging tables.

-Song Data Path     -->     s3://udacity-dend/song_data
+Song data: s3://udacity-dend/song_data
-Log Data Path      -->     s3://udacity-dend/log_data
+Log data: s3://udacity-dend/log_data
-Log Data JSON Path -->     s3://udacity-dend/log_json_path.json
+Log data json path: s3://udacity-dend/log_json_path.json

 **Song Dataset**